Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments

 \end{proposition}

-Proposition~\ref{prop:srr} shows that the asymptotic distribution of $\htu$ under stratified rerandomization is a truncated normal distribution, and its asymptotic variance is less than or equal to that of $\htu$ under stratified randomization.
+Proposition~\ref{prop:srr} shows that the asymptotic distribution of $\htu$ under stratified rerandomization is a convolution of a normal distribution and a truncated normal distribution, and its asymptotic variance is less than or equal to that of $\htu$ under stratified randomization.
 Moreover, we can conservatively estimate the asymptotic variance.